masterbioinfo/projetwalker/README.md

 ```
 pip show python
 ```
-You need to install jupyter notebook and specific widgets to use graphical mode of ShiftoMe.
+You need to install jupyter notebook and specific widgets to use graphical mode of Shift2Me.

 1. To install jupyter notebook, run the command :
 ```